How to Prevent Pipes from Freezing: Steps to Consider

 - If kitchen or bathroom pipes are located near exterior walls, leave the cabinet doors open and use a fan to circulate the warmer air around the pipes, states the Red Cross.

-- Let taps slowly drip during extreme cold snaps to help prevent water from freezing and to relieve pressure in the event that some water does freeze, says the IBHS.
+- Let taps slowly drip during extreme cold snaps to help prevent water from freezing and to relieve pressure in the event that some water does freeze, says Consumer Reports.

 How to Check for Frozen Pipes (and Thaw Them)

-To check on your pipes, the IBHS suggests turning on each faucet (both hot and cold).
+To check on your pipes, Consumer Reports suggests turning on the faucet.
 If there’s only a trickle of water or, even worse, there’s no water coming out at all, then you should suspect a frozen pipe.
-The source of the freeze is most likely near an exterior wall or where the main water supply enters your home, says the IBHS, so leave the faucet on and use a blow dryer (never an open flame torch or other device) to help heat the pipe until there’s a steady flow of water.
+The source of the freeze is likely near an exterior wall or where the main water supply enters your home, says Consumer Reports, so leave the faucet on and use a blow dryer (never an open flame torch or other device) to help heat the pipe until there’s a steady flow of water.

 Of course, if you can’t locate the frozen pipe or just aren’t comfortable doing it yourself, call a plumber.